ikrishnag/ikrishnag/README.md

 # hey, i'm krishna

-i build mobile apps with flutter that humans actually enjoy using.
-these days i’m at [ambitio](https://ambitio.in), shipping features students actually enjoy using
+i build mobile apps with flutter. these days i’m at [ambitio](https://ambitio.in), shipping features students actually enjoy using